Block2Block/CheeseBot/.github/CONTRIBUTING.md

 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, when using a command, what channel was it in?
 What was the bot doing at the time?
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **If you're reporting that Atom crashed**, include a crash report with a stack trace from the operating system.
+* **If you're reporting that the bot crashed**, include a crash report with a stack trace from the operating system.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a newew version of the bot) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of the bot) or was this always a problem?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment: